Skip to content

 About me

 Hi, I'm Alfred.
-I'm a freelance AI product engineer and I work with B2B SaaS teams to build AI features that actually get used.
+I'm a freelance AI engineer and I work with product teams shipping AI products: assistants, copilots, RAG over internal data, agentic workflows.

 I studied interaction technology and design at Umeå University, a programme that combines software engineering with UX and usability.
-After that I moved into backend engineering, where I spent five years building blockchain applications.
-That meant code I couldn't patch after deployment and real users moving real money, the kind of software that has to stay reliable under unpredictable conditions.
-That mix of understanding what users need and knowing how to build reliable systems is what I bring to AI work now.
+After that I moved into backend engineering, where I spent five years building production distributed systems that had to stay reliable under unpredictable conditions.
+The AI focus came in the last stretch: building demos and RAG pipelines at ChromaWay on the platform's built-in LLM inference and vector database support, then Datalumina's six-week production AI program.
+AI products fail unpredictably by nature, and the engineering layer that decides how they should behave when they fail tends to fall through the cracks between ML, product, and design teams.
+That mix of usability and reliable systems engineering is what I bring to AI work now.

 Why work with me?

-Pipeline to Integration Spec · I build the retrieval pipeline, LLM orchestration, and API layer.
-I also spec how each response should behave in the UI, especially confidence states and when the feature should hand off to a human.
+End-to-end ownership of behaviour · I build the retrieval pipeline, LLM orchestration, and evaluation framework, and I spec how each response type should behave in the UI: confidence states, escalation flows, error handling.
+Most AI engineers stop at the pipeline.

 How I work